 Hosting travellers on a daily basis add up to a decent amount of money.
 Hence, the last thing you want to come across as is a burden.

-Knowing such things will not only aid your Couchsurfing experience but also your trip on a whole.
+Knowing such things will not only aid your Couchsurfing experience but also your trip as a whole.